Shiphero/shbin/README.md

     export SHBIN_GITHUB_TOKEN = "<your personal token>"
     export SHBIN_REPO = "Shiphero/pastebin"
     ```
-- [optionally] Install xclip.
+- [optionally] Install xclip to be able to copy from your clipboard.
 For example in Ubuntu/Debian

   ```console
   $ sudo apt install xclip